 Being queer can be really isolating.
+Even using the word “queer” is a controversial point in the LGBTQ community.
 You might have grown up in a place where you didn’t see other queer people, where it wasn’t talked about, where you felt like you were the only one.
 This is the experience for a lot of queer people, and as the physical spaces of queer neighbourhoods and buildings disappear, there’s a fear that they’ll be forgotten.

 That’s where Queering The Map comes in.
 Created by Lucas LaRochelle in 2017, it’s a global map where the pink streets are dotted with pins sharing stories of queer experiences.
 The map had to be taken down briefly due to a flood of homophobic, transphobic, and pro-Trump messages in February 2018, but LaRochelle was helped by a kind group of volunteers and the site went back online (with a new screening process) two months later.
 It’s pretty fitting when you think about it; throughout queer history, there have been people who have tried to inflict hatred upon the community, but its members have always come together to support each other and show that love is stronger than hate.